tuyenvm/OpenKey/Sources/README.md

 # OpenKey
 ### Open source Vietnamese Input App for macOS
-Check out source for macOS.
+Check out source for macOS and engine.
 Windows version will be available soon.